 Evaluation of Financial Interests

-The Executive Director of the Office of Grant and Research Development will review the financial interest documentation that was completed at the time of proposal submission after notification of award to determine if a potential conflict of interest may exist that could directly and significantly affect the design conduct or reporting of the proposed project.
+The Office of Grant and Research Development will review the financial interest documentation that was completed at the time of proposal submission after notification of award to determine if a potential conflict of interest may exist that could directly and significantly affect the design conduct or reporting of the proposed project.
 The investigator is free to submit updated information that could potentially affect the SFI determination if applicable.
 If an initial judgement is made that an actual or potential conflict of interest may exist, the Provost’s Office will be notified.

 The Provost has the ultimate responsibility for reviewing significant financial interest disclosures, determining whether or not an actual or potential conflict of interest exists, and for determining what action should be taken by the University to manage any conflict of interest.

 When the Provost concurs with the judgment that an actual or potential conflict of interest exists, the case will be referred to the Conflict of Interest Review Committee.
 This three-member Committee, of which one member serves as chair, will be appointed by the President with nominations submitted by the EWU Academic Senate for a two-year term.
 The Vice Provost or designee will serve as an additional non-voting member.

 Reporting directly to the Provost, the Committee shall review all pertinent documentation including, but not limited to, the grant proposal, the Financial Conflict of Interest Disclosure form, the supporting documentation as required by Section B of the Financial Conflict of Interest Disclosure form, and the conflict of interest resolution plan developed and presented by the investigator in consultation with the unit chair or program director and dean.
 At its discretion, the Committee may request additional information from and/or an interview with the investigator whose significant financial interest is under review.